Make a booking now Campus Online Login

-Enquiry-based SEND PracticeIn Enquiry-Based Practice, you will develop the skills and knowledge to produce culturally relevant and responsive services that make a positive difference.
+In Enquiry-Based Practice, you will develop the skills and knowledge to produce culturally relevant and responsive services that make a positive difference.
 You will build upon your ability to link theory and practice as demonstrated in prior modules, by developing an understanding of the process of research, as applied to your own practice.
-After critically engaging with a body of knowledge related to your chosen research topic you will carry out a piece of enquiry-based practice, providing you with the opportunity to reflect on both policy and procedure within your own and other educational settings.

-You will need to complete the 60-credit Enquiry-based Practice as the compulsory final module to obtain your
+You will need to complete the 60-credit Enquiry-Based Practice as the compulsory final module to obtain your:

 MEd in SEND and Inclusion with Real Training